lqs4188980/lqs4188980.github.io/_posts/2015-01-16-thinking-in-java-reading-notes.markdown

 > Even though erasure removes the information about the actual type inside a method or class, the compiler can still ensure internal consistency in the way that the type is used within the method or class.

 > All the action in generics happens at the boundaries - the extra compile-time check for incoming values, and the inserted cast for outgoing values.

+### Compensating for erasure

+> Occasionally you can program around these issues, but sometimes you must compensate for erasure by introducing a <i>type tag</i>.
+This means you explicitly pass in the **Class** object for your type so that you can use it in type expressions.

+#### Creating instances of types

+In generic class, there are reasons that cannot create a new instance of type T: one is the type information has been erased; the other one is compiler compiler cannot verify that T has a default constructor.

+#### Arrays of generics

+We cannot directly create an array of generics using T[] array = new T[size], so we create an array of objects and cast it.

+	T[] array = (T[])new Objects[size];

+The array type that passing out from generic class is **Object[]**.